Speak Their Language. Solve Their Problem.

 Use phrases like:

 Empathy builds trust.
-Once they feel heard, they’ll be much more open to hearing about what you can do.
+Once they feel heard and understood, they’ll be much more open to hearing about what you can do.

 Step 5: Use Real-World Examples That Resonate

-Concrete examples make your message feel personal and believable.
+Concrete examples your audience can relate to make your message feel personal and believable.

 Instead of: